gryadka/js/README.md

 ## Theory

 Tests can prove that a program has errors but they can't guarantee correctness.
 The way to go is to write a program based on a validated model.
-One can use a formal specification language like TLA+ to describe a model can be described and then checked it with a model checker, alternatively an algorithm (a model) can be proved by hand using logic, induction and other math arsenal.
+One can use a formal specification language like TLA+ to describe a model and then check it with a model checker, alternatively an algorithm (a model) can be proved by hand using logic, induction and other math arsenal.

 Gryadka uses Single-decree Paxos (Synod) to implement a rewritable register.
 A write once variant of Synod is